Advertisement

 You'll need to pause your ad blockers to see all the photos in this article.

-Bread has always played an important part in the German diet.
+Bread has always played an important role in the German diet.
 The traditional German cold evening meal is called Abendbrot (evening bread) and usually consists of different types of bread, spreads, cheese and cold cuts of meat.

 So if you're looking to try some German bread, here are The Local Germany team's top picks.